Desirable Place to Live

 Boulder’s cost of living is higher than the Denver Metro area average, due primarily to housing costs that are comparable to other high-tech, progressive and well-educated cities offering a desirable quality of life.
 A wide variety of housing options are available in communities neighboring Boulder less than 15-minutes away.

-Source: Council for Community and Economic Research, Third Quarter 2013 Data. *Index measures the relative price levels for consumer goods and services in selected cities as compared to the national average of 100 for all participating cities. **Boulder and Ann Arbor data is rounded up.
+Source: Bureau of Economic Analysis, Metro Areas Regional Price Parities. *Regional Price Parity measures the relative price levels for consumer goods and services in selected cities as compared to the national average of 100 for all participating cities.